 If you are interested in the fellowship and are unsure whether your interests align with the research conducted at the DCI, please contact the DCI Director, Prof. Christoph Becker (firstname.lastname@example.org).

-Selection process: All applications must be sent to firstname.lastname@example.org with the subject “Application to DCI fellowship” and should contain (1) A CV and (2) A brief research proposal (2 single-spaced pages plus references).
-We will solicit two reference letters, to be sent under separate cover by the writers, for shortlisted applicants only.
-All applications will be reviewed by the Director of the DCI and two additional faculty members at the iSchool.
+Selection process: All applications must be sent to email@example.com with the subject “Application to DCI fellowship” and should contain (1) A CV and (2) A brief research proposal (2 single-spaced pages plus references).
+All applications will be reviewed by the Director of the DCI and an additional faculty member at the iSchool.

 Strong applications should demonstrate the

-- Excellence of researcher (taking into account the career stage; as evidenced through CV and letters),
+- Excellence of researcher (taking into account the career stage; as evidenced through CV),

 - Originality and excellence of proposed research (including quality of work plan and outcomes),